Prepare for your LMS demonstration

-- How many administrators, instructors, managers and learners will I have?
+- How many administrators, instructors, managers, and learners will I have?

 This allows you to mentally map out the experience each will have, which is important to ensure adoption.
-Hopefully some of those individuals will be joining you on the demo and they can speak of their experiences and expectations.
+Hopefully, some of those individuals will be joining you on the demo and they can speak of their experiences and expectations.

 A secondary point: How exactly will they enter into the system?
-From the vendor’s point of view it might be sufficient to say “We have added our users”.
+From the vendor’s point of view, it might be sufficient to say “We have added our users”.
 You will need to put that in the perspective of your organization’s day to day activities.The day to day actions may be different to the demonstration.
-In the demo you may see a user being created with the click of a button.
+In the demo, you may see a user is created with the click of a button.
 How does that scale if you have hundreds?
 How can you automate the process if it is thousands?
 If you enter into the demo with a plan formulated for how this looks in your current and planned situations it makes it easier to see if the software will support both.

 I was very impressed recently to hear of a Learning & Development manager sending on a list of fictional users that they wanted to see placed into the system and control certain roles.
 This gave our inside sales manager, Caoimhín, an example to use through his demonstration which resonated with the evaluator.
 Here is an example: